tjjfvi/subshape/Readme.md

     Type '{ nickName: string; superPower: string | undefined; }' is not assignable to type 'Person'.
 ```

-## Error Handling

-This library **intentionally** does not check for conditions that would suggest
-an error.
-If an error is produced, it is because of invalid input or
-incompatibility between the input and codec definition.
-This library prioritizes
-performance over end-developer DX, as it is not intended for end developers, but
-rather for tool developers.

 ## Codec Naming

 This library adopts a convention of denoting codecs with a `$` – `$.foo` for